eloy98g/frontend-test/README.md

 ## Tasks
-- Add and remove boxes. [done]
+- [x] Add and remove boxes.
-- Select a box, which should visually indicate that is selected [done]
+- [x] Select a box, which should visually indicate that is selected
-- Drag the boxes around using interact.js and using React refs. [done]
+- [x] Drag the boxes around using interact.js and using React refs.
-- Changing a box's color. [done]
+- [x] Changing a box's color.
-- Display a counter indicating how many boxes are selected. [done]
+- [x] Display a counter indicating how many boxes are selected.
 - Support for multiple boxes:
-  - selection [done]
+  - [x] selection
-  - dragging [-]
+  - [ ] dragging
-  - color changing [done]
+  - [x] color changing
-- Save the state of the app locally and restore it when it loads. [done]
+- [x] Save the state of the app locally and restore it when it loads.
-- Undo / Redo capabilities [done]
+- [x] Undo / Redo capabilities